diegomais/gostack-conceitos-nodejs/README.md

 - **`should not be able to like a repository that does not exist`**: Para que esse teste passe, você deve validar na sua rota de like se o id do repositório enviado pela url existe ou não.
 Caso não exista, retornar um erro com status `400`.

-## :calendar: Entrega

-Esse desafio deve ser entregue a partir da plataforma Skylab, envie o link do repositório que você fez suas alterações.
-Após concluir o desafio, fazer um post no Linkedin e postar o código no Github é uma boa forma de demonstrar seus conhecimentos e esforços para evoluir na sua carreira para oportunidades futuras.

 ## :memo: Licença

 Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+Veja o arquivo [LICENSE](LICENSE) para mais detalhes.

 ---